1. Defining URL patterns in CSS

 4. Definitions of current navigation state

-Both the @navigation rule and the :link-to() pseudo-class rely on the following definitions of the current other URL, current from URL, and current to URL.
+Both the @navigation rule and the :link-to() pseudo-class rely on the following definitions of current at URL the current with URL, current from URL, and current to URL.

 The current from URL of a document is a URL or null.
 It is defined as follows: